ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 <scg src="../images/actions/action_finished_unsuccessfully.gwf"></scg>

 !!! warning
+    If you finish action unsuccessfully that already has result, then this method will throw `utils::ExceptionInvalidState`.

+!!! warning
     If you finish action unsuccessfully that is finished or not initiated, then this method will throw `utils::ExceptionInvalidState`.

 #### **IsFinishedWithError**